Skip to main content

 check_circle

 Extrapolate every finding to its full annual financial impact using the sample-to-population methodology.
-Present findings as recoverable revenue opportunities, not just error rates.
+Present findings as recoverable revenue opportunities, error rates.

 warning